 But nearly every aspect of dealing with my company is unsavory.
 Added to my client work, I’m asked to manage fifteen or so company employees.
 The task needs a full-time project manager and I’ve recommended that, but the company won’t make the investment.

-There’s no sign he’s going to sell the company soon.
+There’s no sign the own is going to sell the company soon.
 He was more active trying to sell it a few years ago.
-Any good company would look at our books and be unimpressed.
-The owner thinks it’s worth many times more than it is.

 #2 Look for something new

 One problem is that my specialty is fairly narrow.
 I have significant domain knowledge of the computer systems of our end customer.
 Those skills are valuable, but only for their specific computer systems.